khakhalin/notes/keywords/tsne.md

 # Logic

-tSNE defines distances between points, and also measures distances on a projection.
+tSNE defines distances between data points, and also measures distances on a projection.
 Then defines a certain "probability of similarity" (something alike to connectedness, or "being a neighbor") that declines with distance (Gaussian kernel), and is normalized for every point.
 Finally, minimize the KL-divergence ([[kl]]) of these "probabilities of being a neighbor" between the original set, and in the projection, using gradient descent.

 Single most important hyperparameter: **perplexity** (typically set "between 5 and 50") controlling the balance between global and local aspects of data, and can be thought of as a rough guess about the number of meaningful neighbors for every point.
 Best reconstruction of the original data is achieved somewhere in-between, so neither extreme would work.
 If perplexity is too small, you'll get lots of fragmented clusters, with no global picture; if it is too large, everything will be just mixed together into one cluster.
 Also, in general, perplexity may have to be increased slightly we get more data, even if the underlying structure of the data doesn't change (if we still sample from the same distribution).